Starting an LLC in Idaho can be tricky, but only if you don't know what steps to take.

 This is something that I went through when opening my first Idaho-based LLC.
 After dealing with the legal stuff the first time, starting businesses later on became much quicker and easier.

-After spending years opening LLCs in Idaho, together with my team of legal experts, we decided to combine our knowledge in writing this guide.
+Together with my team of legal experts, we decided to combine our knowledge in writing this guide.

 Quick Summary

-- To maintain compliance with state rules and regulations and to make wise decisions about your LLC in Idaho, it is important to get legal and financial advice.
+• To maintain compliance with state rules and regulations and to make wise decisions about your LLC in Idaho, it is important to get legal and financial advice.

-How to form an LLC in Idaho
+How to Form an LLC in Idaho

 To form an LLC, future LLC owners need to take a few important steps before Idaho state law officially recognizes their LLC.